openstack/nova/doc/source/user/cells.rst

    **NO**.
 Those options are for Cells v1 usage only and are not used at all for Cells v2.
 That includes the ``nova-cells`` service - it has nothing to do with Cells v2.

+#.
+Can I create a cell but have it disabled from scheduling?

+   Yes.
+It is possible to create a pre-disabled cell such that it does not become a candidate for scheduling new VMs.
+This can be done by running the ``nova-manage cell_v2 create_cell`` command with the ``--disabled`` option.

+#.
+How can I disable a cell so that the new server create requests do not go to
+   it while I perform maintenance?

+   Existing cells can be disabled by running ``nova-manage cell_v2 update_cell --cell_uuid <cell_uuid> --disable`` and can be re-enabled once the maintenance period is over by running ``nova-manage cell_v2 update_cell --cell_uuid <cell_uuid> --enable``

+#.
+I disabled (or enabled) a cell using the ``nova-manage cell_v2 update_cell``
+   or I created a new (pre-disabled) cell(mapping) using the ``nova-manage cell_v2 create_cell`` command but the scheduler is still using the old settings.

+   The cell mappings are cached in the scheduler worker so you will either need to restart the scheduler process to refresh the cache, or send a SIGHUP signal to the scheduler by which it will automatically refresh the cells cache and the changes will take effect.